Victims confront Colorado Springs gay nightclub killer, calling shooter a monster and a coward

 The guilty plea followed a series of jailhouse phone calls from Aldrich to The Associated Press expressing remorse.

-But District Attorney Michael Allen said Aldrich’s statements rang hollow.
-The prosecutor also rejected the notion that Aldrich was nonbinary, saying there was “zero evidence” prior to the shooting to support that.
+But District Attorney Michael Allen said Aldrich’s statements were rang hollow.
+The prosecutor also rejected the notion that Aldrich was nonbinary, saying there was “zero evidence” prior to shooting to support that.

 Many who spoke said they wished Colorado still had the death penalty so it could be used on Aldrich.
 Several lamented the gun violence that has become so prevalent in the U.S.